 Using a netlist to describe a circuit for Xyce is the primary method for running a circuit simulation.
-Netlist support within Xyce largely conforms to that used by Berkeley SPICE 3F5 with several new options for controlling functionality unique to Xyce.
+Netlist support within Xyce largely conforms to that used by Berkeley SPICE 3F5 and other SPICE-style simulators, with several new options for controlling functionality unique to Xyce.